flairNLP/fundus/docs/how_to_contribute.md

 ### 1. Creating a Parser Stub

 Take a look at the file structure in `fundus/publishers`.
-Publishers covered are divided into country-specific sections representing the country a news source originates from.
-As abbreviations for countries, we use the [**ALPHA-2**](https://www.iban.com/country-codes) codes described in ISO 3166.
+Fundus uses the [**ALPHA-2**](https://www.iban.com/country-codes) codes specified in ISO3166 to sort publishers into directories by country of origin.
 For example:

 - `fundus/publishers/de/` for German publishers